dodona-edu/dodona-edu.github.io/references/exercise-description.md

 ## Markdown

  For Dodona exercises, we recommend using markdown over HTML.
 Although markdown is widely used on the internet, the format is not standardized.
 This led to existence of several markdown "flavors".
 Dodona uses [kramdown Syntax](http://kramdown.gettalong.org/syntax.html) and the Kramdown parser to generate HTML from the markdown source.
-More information about basic markdown formatting can be found on this [Markdown Cheatsheet page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+You can find more information about basic markdown formatting on this [Markdown Cheatsheet page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ---